tigermlt/blog/kafka.md

 - Kafka theory
   - Topics: a particular stream of data
     - similar to a table in database (without all the constraints)
-    - you can haev as many topics as you want
+    - you can have as many topics as you want
     - A topic is identified by its name
   - partitions: topics are split in partitions
     - each partition is ordered (order is guaranteed only within a partition not across partitions)